THE HIGH ATLAS MOUNTAINS

 6. What's the accommodation like?

-Where we stay in the mountain village (Thurs night) is a traditional guest house with fantastic views up the valley from the large sun terrace.
+Where we stay in the mountain village (Thurs & Sat nights) is a traditional guest house with fantastic views up the valley from the large sun terrace.
 There are a range of hostel style beds and some double en-suites.
-The mountain refuge (Friday & Saturday nights), at 3200m, is more like an old-style hostel.
+The mountain refuge (Friday night), at 3200m, is basic hostel style.
 It is always warm and the food is plentiful and delicious!
-Sunday night is in a Hotel in Marrakech, much more comfortable.

-To date our groups have a 100% summit success rate (since our first trip in 2011).
+To date our groups have a 100% summit success rate of Mount Toubkal (since our first trip in 2011), and 80% success rate of all four 4000m peaks.

 From January 2019 it is a requirement for anyone climbing into the High Atlas Mountains to have an additional local Berber guide, this is included in the price.